Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery: Inductive DTI Prediction

-As discussed in the introduction, we distinguish three settings of DTI prediction according to whether the drug and target involved in the test pair are included in the training set or not.
-In particular: \begin{itemize} \item S2: predict the interaction between test drug $d_{u} \notin D$ and training target $t_v \in T$ \item S3: predict the interaction between training drug $d_u \in D$ and test target $t_v \notin T$ \item S4: predict the interaction between test drug $d_u \notin D$ and test target $t_v \notin T$. \end{itemize}
+In the prediction phase, as discussed in the introduction, we distinguish three settings of DTI prediction, according to whether the drug and target involved in the test pair are included in the training set or not.
+In particular: \begin{itemize} \item S2: predict the interactions between test drugs $\bar{D}$ and training targets $T$. \item S3: predict the interactions between training drugs $D$ and test targets $\bar{T}$. \item S4: predict the interactions between test drugs $\bar{D}$ and test targets $\bar{T}$. \end{itemize} where $\bar{D}=\{ d_u \}_{u=1}^{\bar{n}}$ is a set of test drugs disjoint from the training drug set (i.e. $\bar{D} \cap D = \emptyset$), and $\bar{T}=\{ t_v \}_{v=1}^{\bar{m}}$ is a set of test targets disjoint from $T$.